Lost, stolen, inaccessible, damaged or found passports

 - appears to have been altered or falsified; or

-- could potentially cause problems at a point of entry.
+- could potentially cause problems or has been denied by an airline or at a point of entry due to perceived damage.

 Ultimately, border authorities may allow or refuse entry or exit for any reason, including the condition of a passport.
 An airline may also prevent a passenger from boarding a plane based on the condition of a passport (airline officials have knowledge of the entry requirements of international destinations).